Lorraine Hansberry

-Lorraine Vivian Hansberry (May 19, 1930 – January 12, 1965) was a playwright and writer.
-She was the first African-American female author to have a play performed on Broadway.
-Her best-known work, the play A Raisin in the Sun, highlights the lives of black Americans in Chicago living under racial segregation.
+Lorraine Vivian Hansberry (May 19, 1930 – January 12, 1965) was an American playwright and writer.
+She was the first Black American female author to have a play performed on Broadway.
+Her best-known work, the play A Raisin in the Sun, highlights the lives of Black Americans in Chicago living under racial segregation.
 The title of the play was taken from the poem "Harlem" by Langston Hughes: "What happens to a dream deferred?
 Does it dry up like a raisin in the sun?"
-At the age of 29, she won the New York Drama Critics' Circle Award — making her the first African-American dramatist, the fifth woman, and the youngest playwright to do so.
-Hansberry's family had struggled against segregation, challenging a restrictive covenant in the 1940 US Supreme Court case Hansberry v.
+At the age of 29, she won the New York Drama Critics' Circle Award – making her the first Black American dramatist, the fifth woman, and the youngest playwright to do so.
+Hansberry's family had struggled against segregation, challenging a restrictive covenant in the 1940 U.S. Supreme Court case Hansberry v.
 Lee.